Louisiana National Guard Recruiting and Retention Battalion Conducts Change of Command Ceremony

 |0

-This work, Louisiana National Guard Recruiting and Retention Battalion Conducts Change of Command Ceremony [Image 4 of 4], by SPC Duncan Foote, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Louisiana National Guard Recruiting and Retention Battalion Conducts Change of Command Ceremony, by SPC Duncan Foote, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Louisiana National Guard Recruiting and Retention Battalion Conducts Change of Command Ceremony